emmanuelduv/harbour-tox/README.md

 # harbour-tox
 Tox client for Sailfish OS on Jolla phone

 This is now a first version of Tox (https://tox.chat/) client for Sailfish OS, it may be able to send and receive text message.
 I did not test it for a long time on my Jolla and it may drain the battery...
-Current version must be launched from command line in a writable directory.

 All others tox features are yet missing :
  - File transfert & avatars